Delivered and set up in The Blue Room at Buckingham Palace

 and St Georges Hall at Windsor Castle

-In February 1986 David had the honour of making The Royal Engagement Cake for His Royal Highness Prince Andrew and Miss Sarah Ferguson.
+In February 1986 David had the honour of making The Royal Engagement Cake for The Duke of York Prince Andrew and Miss Sarah Ferguson.
 David free hand painted a portrait of the Royal Couple in food colour onto the Royal Icing coated cake surface.
 The rich fruit cake was decorated with Royal Icing free-hand piping finished with a Royal Icing rose.
 David was requested to deliver the Royal Engagement Cake to Buckingham Palace where it was presented to the Royal Couple.
-Shortly after the celebrations David received a letter from The Master of The Household at Buckingham Palace who expressed The Royal Prince and his fiance’s delight with the cake.
+Shortly after the celebrations David received a letter from The Master of The Household at Buckingham Palace who expressed The Duke and his fiancé’s delight with the cake.

 HRH Prince Edward & Miss Sophie Reece-Jones